Sylvain Chomet: Unrealized and upcoming projects

 In 2004, Chomet announced plans to direct Barbacoa, a film about a group of escaped zoo animals set during the 1871 Paris Commune produced by Django Films.
 Originally stated to be released in late 2005, the film was canceled because of lack of funding.
 Another production, an unnamed 3D project in collaboration with Miramax division Dimension Films, was also announced.

-In 2006, Django Films was reported to be producing The Clan, a animated sitcom pilot for BBC to be directed by Chomet.
+In 2006, Django Films was reported to be producing The Clan, an animated sitcom pilot for BBC to be directed by Chomet.
 The show, described as "manic" and "surreal", was to have focused on the lives of the dysfunctional inhabitants of a fictional Scottish island, and was labeled "a Scottish Simpsons".

 In the mid-2000s, Chomet was hired to direct The Tale of Despereaux.
 The film's production was marred by disagreements and malpractice, or accusations thereof, between the French, British and North American staff involved.
 Chomet came up against creative and ethical differences with the producers and was eventually fired from the project and thrown out of the studio space allocated to the film.
-The film was ultimately directed by Sam Fell.
+The film was ultimately directed by Sam Fell and Rob Stevenhagen.

 In 2012, Chomet was in the early stages of working on a prequel to The Triplets of Belleville entitled Swing Poppa Swing to focus on the early lives of the elderly singing triplets from the first film.

 In 2014, Chomet announced plans to direct The Thousand Miles, a mix of live-action and animation based on various works of Federico Fellini, including his "unpublished drawings and writings", with a screenplay by Tommaso Rossellini and Demian Gregory.
 Work was later developed to include producer credit from Emanuele Filiberto of Savoy.
 On January 5, 2016, Variety reported that Chomet was moving forward with the film after a lengthy development process, and was expected for a 2017 release.
 Since then, there has been no news.

 In March 2018, it was reported that Chomet would direct an animated adaptation of Hwang Sok-yong's novel Familiar Things.
 Chomet was inspired to adapt the novel after becoming interested in Korean culture particularly after seeing the films of Park Chan-wook.

-In June 2021, it was announced that Chomet would direct a Marcel Pagnol biopic, The Magnificent Life of Marcel Pagnol.